Q-Mart/Blog-Site/about.md

 - I spent a year in industry as an industrial placement Technology Analyst at Morgan Stanley in which I worked on algorithmic equities trading engines in C++ and a risk calculation engine in Scala.

 - Outside of my degree, I have been Assistant Head of Computing at [University Radio York](http://ury.org.uk/) and Artistic Director at the University's improvised comedy troupe, [The Shambles](http://shamblesimprov.co.uk).

-- I am currently seeking a graduate Software Engineering opportunity.
-If you would like to contact me, please do so via [LinkedIn](https://www.linkedin.com/in/qmart).